Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 When applying castor oil to the face, I like to apply the oil over the skin and place a hot, damp face cloth over the whole face.
 This is very relaxing and will help the oil penetrate deeper as it is heated.

 Castor oil is an effective, affordable oil that improves many skin concerns.
-Using a small amount topically on the skin will reduce itchy dry skin, promote cell turn over, plump and smooth, as well as nourish, hydrate, sooth and fight bacteria.
+Using a small amount topically on the skin will reduce itchy dry skin, promote cell turn over, plump and smooth, as well as nourish, hydrate, soothe, and fight bacteria.

 Here is a video about 10 Castor Oil Benefits: